 My eyes got used to the darkness, and as we progressed slowly down Bab ul Siq I could make out the shapes of rocks and temples around us.
 There were no horses, or Bedouins, or visitors at that time of night.
 A shape moved quickly between the columns on the façade of the Obelisk Tomb.
 Whether it was man or animal, I do not know.
 I walked on, making for the twinkling lights ahead.

 The Siq.
-The narrow canyon that concealed Petra from the outside world for thousands of years was lined with fairy lights, thousands of lights stretching for kilometres all the way to the Treasury.
+The narrow canyon that concealed Petra from the outside world for thousands of years was lined with fairy lights, thousands of lights stretching for two kilometres all the way to the Treasury.
 There were no electrical lights; only tiny, flickering candles showed us the way.
 Time passed, my eyes got used to the mellow orange light, that made the rocks look eternal, enveloping and everlasting.